Seibaah/Fracture/README.md

 Once the scene is opened, press the Play button on top.
 All the tests shoot a gun 3x automatically to demonstrate the fracture.

 :warning: **BEWARE!
-THE LARGE MESH TEST IS VERY INTENSIVE AND TAKE LONGER THAN THE REST TO LOAD**
+THE LARGE MESH TEST IS VERY INTENSIVE AND TAKES LONGER THAN THE REST TO LOAD**

 ## How to change the simulation parameters?